slowernews/wisdom-tldr/README.md

 > *'Work on the hearts and minds of others.' -- Robert Greene (43rd law of power)*

+> *'Discover each man’s thumbscrew.' -- Robert Greene (33rd law of power)*

 ===
-###On social inadequacy
+###On socializing

-AKA creepiness.

-> *'Unpredictability.
-Some occupations and hobbies are more linked with creepiness than others.<br>
+> *'To develop your intellectual powers at the expense of the social is to retard your own progress to mastery.'*

+Social inadequacy AKA creepiness is based on unpredictability.

+A person starts to live when he can live outside himself.<br>
+Be in the moment instead of being in your head.

+> *'On improvisation is more productive to say 'yes and' instead of 'yes but'.
+Get rid of ego and add value.
+No judgment.'*

-conversational stubbornness.
-LET GO. top performers are pros at both leading conversations and going with the conversational flow.
-Just get out of your head and become more situationally aware.
-The field of being social there is no place for shutting out external catalysts.'*
+> *'Conversational stubbornness.
+LET GO.
+Top performers are pros at both leading conversations and going with the conversational flow.
+Just get out of your head and become more situationally aware, always looking for external catalysts.'*